devme4f/ctf-writeup/knightctf/web/find-pass-code-1/README.md

 # Kinght CTF - Find Pass Code - 1

-View source-code, we found a comment:
+Viewing source-code, we found a comment:
 ```
 Hi Serafin, I learned something new today.
 I build this website for you to verify our KnightCTF 2022 pass code.
 You can view the source code by sending the source param